designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 images in rapid succession.
 Consider a small spot of light flashed on a screen, and then displayed again at a position translated slightly to the right, and so on at frequent intervals.
-If the time interval is small enough, then rather than seeing several distinct flashes, the subject perceives the smooth movement of a single spot of light.
+If the time interval is small enough, the subject perceives the smooth movement of a single spot of light, rather than distinct flashes.

 Colour phi is a variant of the phi effect, and was first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).